-Our auction-based P4P platform enables a customer to place its website link and related description on our search result list.
+Our auction-based P4P platform enables a customer to place its website link and related description on our search result list on the website which could be accessed through personal computers or mobile devices.
 The customers make bids on keywords based on how much they are willing to pay for each click to their listings in the search results listed on our website and the relevance between the keywords and the customer's businesses.
 Internet users' search of the keyword will trigger the display of the listings.
 The ranking of the customer's listing depends on both the bidding price and the listing's relevance to the keyword searched.
 Customer pays us only when a user clicks on one of its website links.
-Other than the auction-based P4P platform, we have certain vertical P4P platforms from which we generate revenue through pre-determined prices per click.
-Revenue is recognized when a user clicks on one of the customer-sponsored website links, as there is persuasive evidence of an arrangement, the fee is fixed or determinable and collection is reasonably assured, as prescribed by ASC subtopic 605-10, or ASC 605-10, Revenue Recognition: Overall.
+Other than the auction-based P4P platform, we have certain vertical platforms from which we generate revenue through pre-determined prices per click.
+Revenue is recognized when a user clicks on one of the customer-sponsored website links, as there is persuasive evidence of an arrangement, the fee is fixed or determinable and collection is reasonably assured, as prescribed by ASC topic 605, or ASC 605, Revenue Recognition.

-For certain P4P customers engaged through direct sales, we may provide certain value-added consultative support services to help its customers to better utilize its P4P online marketing system.
+For certain customers engaged through direct sales, we may provide certain value-added consultative support services to help its customers to better utilize its online marketing system.
 Fees for such services are recognized as revenue on a pro-rata basis over the contracted service period.